corvettelover66/7d2dModXmlXpathGenerator/publish/README.txt

  - Added a delete mod file button to the main UI.
  - When changing the tag name (Ceate/Edit Mod) for a mod all files in that mod have the top tags replaced with the new tag name.
  - Added full ModInfo.xml file support.
- - Added Added code completion to the direct edit view.
-Now when typing "<" all possible tags are displayed.
-When typing "=" all possible attributes are displayed.
-When typing "/" closing tags are displayed.
+ - Added code completion to the direct edit view.
+This comes with a help menu item in the window for the keys used.
+I find it intuative personally.
 1.6.3
  - Fixed all issues from 1.6.2
  - Fixed issues: